Skip to main content

 Geothermal infrastructure has longevity

-On the pros side, geothermal energy is a reliable source of power that has a small land footprint compared to other renewable sources, it can be harnessed at both large and small scales, the industry is expanding, and its infrastructure is long-lasting.
-On the cons side, geothermal power plants can only be built in certain locations, they are often expensive to build at first, and they can cause surface instability and earthquakes.
+On the pros side, geothermal energy is a reliable source of power that has a small land footprint compared to other renewable sources; it can be harnessed at both large and small scales, the industry is expanding, and its infrastructure is long-lasting.
+On the cons side, geothermal power plants can only be built in certain locations, they are often expensive to build at first and can cause surface instability and earthquakes.

 Below, we’ll explore these pros and cons in further detail.